-By nature, Social Science majors are successful in many employment fields because of their ability to communicate effectively, think critically, and solve complex problems.
-These skills make a Psychology major attractive to prospective employers.
-Specifically, UA Little Rock Psychology majors often pursue careers in these areas with just a Bachelor’s degree:
+Social science majors are successful in many fields because of their ability to communicate effectively, think critically, and solve complex problems.
+Students who receive their B.A. in psychology at UA Little Rock often pursue careers in these areas:

 - Social Services

 - Case Management